 This scenario happens to everyone and unfortunately leads to money and time wasted.
 Keep your tools organized so you can easily find what you’re looking for.

-That goes for hardware as well.
+5 Ways to Save Money, That goes for hardware as well.
 Nails, screws, drywall anchors, etc. We tend to have these left over from old projects, so keep them around in an organized manner so you can use them again later.

 Prevent Problems Before They Happen